miyurugunarathna/procurement-management-system-frontend/README.md

-# 🚩The Children Cloud - Daycare system
+# 🚩Procurement Management System - FE

-This project is to create a web application frontend for daycare centers to facilitate and manage their daily work.
+This project is to create a web application frontend for procurement management system.

 ## ✨Features